Jvari Monastery – Mtskheta – Svetitskhoveli – Samtavro – Wine Tasting

 Departure to the ancient capital of Georgia, now the holy city of Mtskheta (24 km.
 From Tbilisi).

-Jvari Monastery (VI c.), which is located on top of a mountain, from the slopes of which you can see how the jets of two rivers merge – the Kura and Aragvi.
+Jvari Monastery (Jvari in Georgian “the cross”) (VI century) is a rare case of the early medieval Georgian church, which has survived to this day almost unchanged.
+It is located on the top of a mountain, from the slopes of which one can see how the jets of two rivers merge – Kura (Mtkvari) and Aragvi.
 By 545, a small church was already standing on the “Cross” mountain; now it is in ruins.
 A larger tetraconch church, consecrated in honor of the Exaltation of the Holy Cross, was erected between 586 and 604.

 Svetitskhoveli Cathedral – the Patriarchal Cathedral of the Georgian Orthodox Church, in honor of the Twelve Apostles, built in 1010-1029, on the site of the first Christian church in Georgia, built over the grave of St. Sidonia.
 Known as the burial site of the claimed Christ’s mantle, Svetitskhoveli has long been one of the principal Georgian Orthodox churches and is among the most venerated places of worship in the region.

 One of the foundations of the temple was the sacred trunk (cedar), which stood at the burial place of the robe of Christ, by which the temple is named (“Sveti” – pillar, “Tskhoveli” – life-giving).

 Svetitskhoveli is recognized by UNESCO as a World Heritage Site.

 Samtavro Transfiguration Orthodox Church and Nunnery of St. Nino is located at the confluence of the Mtkvari (Kura) and Aragvi rivers.
 It is believed that the first church on this place was built in the IV century by King Mirian III.